openfga/rfcs/20231214-listUsers-api.md

 ## Motivation
 [motivation]: #motivation

 Developers using OpenFGA want to look up all of the users that have a particular relationship with an object.
+Currently, the Read API is inadequate for listing users because it can only display users who have direct access to an object but not with users that have derived access through expansion.

 ### Use Cases